LoicChr/TransferTraitDemo/README.md

 **lib/saturated.stan** contains the stan model for the saturated model.

 ### Supplementary analyses
-\par The folder *main/permutation_analysis/* contains the scripts to generate the analysis of the Supplementary notes 1 that tested if the approach was robust to the shuffling of trait axes.
+The folder *main/permutation_analysis/* contains the scripts to generate the analysis of the Supplementary notes 1 that tested if the approach was robust to the shuffling of trait axes.
 The scripts are written following the structure of the scripts **main/obs.R** and **main/prior.R**.
 The results of each permutation script are stored in *results/obs_132/*, *results/obs_213/*... depending on the trait order.

-\par The folder *main/four_trait_analysis/* contains the scripts to generate the analysis of the Supplementary notes 1 that tested if the approach was robust to the addition of a fourth axis.
+The folder *main/four_trait_analysis/* contains the scripts to generate the analysis of the Supplementary notes 1 that tested if the approach was robust to the addition of a fourth axis.
 The scripts are written following the structure of the scripts **main/obs.R** and **main/prior.R**.
 The results are stored in *results/obs_n4/* ; the model uses the likelihood function stored in **lib/likelihood_n4.R**

-\par The script **main/figuresSI.R** generates the figures S1-S5 and the table S1
+The script **main/figuresSI.R** generates the figures S1-S5 and the table S1

 ## Data : data/data.Rdata
 The data is contained in **data/data.Rdata** and includes: